 Community Traffic Safety– Visit the Plano Texas Police Department website of the Plano Texas Government to find out more about enforcing traffic safety measures in Plano, Texas.
 This website provides information to educate drivers on the importance of driving safety.
 Also, find information on Plano’s Click it or Ticket program.

-If you live in Plano, Allen, Frisco, Carrollton, Richardson, or Dallas, Texas and were arrested for driving while intoxicated, your driving privileges may be at stake.
-Call the attorneys at Law Offices of Richard C. McConathy at (469) 304-3422 to get started with a free consultation to protect your driving privileges.
+If you live in Plano, Allen, Frisco, Carrollton, Richardson, or Dallas, Texas, and were arrested for driving while intoxicated, your driving privileges may be at stake.
+Call the attorneys at the Law Offices of Richard C. McConathy at (469) 304-3422 to get started with a free consultation to protect your driving privileges.

 This firm represents clients in Collin County, Denton County, Grayson County, Fannin County, and Rockwall County.